Health(ify) The Menu: Every Panda Express Recipe

 • 1 tsp cornstarch + 1 tbsp water

-3. Toss chicken in the sauce just before serving.
+6. Toss the fried chicken in the sauce just before serving and serve immediately.

 Honey Sesame Chicken Breast